 How to Keep Track of my Investment

 I’ve created a new page called The PeerStreet Experiment, which joins similar ongoing investments I have going with Lending Club and Betterment.
-I’ll keep this up to date on a monthly basis, and it should become more interesting as time goes on and we hear from other fellow investors.
+I’ll keep this up to date on an occasional basis, and it should become more interesting as time goes on and we hear from other fellow investors.

 How To Invest Yourself